<-- previous page Table of Contents Index next page -->

 1: 8g slope 11; b; g slope 0; b; g slope -5.75; b; bar

 Phrase marks can be specified by putting "ph" on the chord where you want the phrase to begin, and "eph" on the chord where you want it to end.
 The ph can optionally be followed by "above" or "below" to specify the side for the phrase mark.
+The "ph" and its matching "eph do not have to be in the same measure.
 There is also an alternate way to specify phrase marks, described in the section on Tempo, Dynamic Marks, Ornaments, etc.

 <-- previous page Table of Contents Index next page -->